microsoft/vscode-docs/docs/languages/rust.md

 ## Formatting

-The Rust toolset includes a formatter, rustfmt.exe, which can format your source code to conform to Rust conventions.
+The Rust toolset includes a formatter, `rustfmt.exe`, which can format your source code to conform to Rust conventions.
 You can format your Rust file using `kb(editor.action.formatDocument)` or by running the **Format Document** command from the **Command Palette** or the context menu in the editor.

 You also have the option to run the formatter on each save (**Editor: Format On Save**) or paste (**Format On Paste**) to keep your Rust code properly formatted automatically while you are working.